avongalie/CodePath_IOS_PreWork/README.md

 ## Notes

 While I have prior expirence with developing websites, this is my first introduction to app development.
-It was very interesting and I struggled a lot with understanding built-in functions such as endEditing and touchesBegan.
+It was very interesting and I spent majority of my time researching built-in functions such as endEditing and touchesBegan.

 ## License